Japan's SoftBank slashes profit target, costly Sprint purchase weighs

 In a reality check for Chief Executive Masayoshi Son as he seeks to make SoftBank a global mobile media powerhouse, the firm said on Tuesday its second-quarter operating profit fell 23 percent.
 With the yen sliding and U.S. borrowing costs seen rising, Son may have to pay higher prices if he is to keep buying assets to offset SoftBank's sluggish domestic market.

-SoftBank said Sprint's troubles mean it now expects an operating profit of 900 billion yen (4.96 billion British pounds) in the year through March 2015, down from the 1 trillion yen it previously estimated.
+SoftBank said Sprint's troubles mean it now expects an operating profit of 900 billion yen ($7.9 billion) in the year through March 2015, down from the 1 trillion yen it previously estimated.
 Sprint is working though a painful revamping of its network, causing a subscriber exodus, and on Monday said it will cut 2,000 jobs after several quarters of losses.

 "Sprint's battle will be long and tough, and it's not something that can be fixed in a short time," SoftBank's Son told reporters in Tokyo.
 SoftBank bought the number three U.S. mobile carrier last year for $22 billion as part of a drive to expand outside Japan that's included investments across Asia.